OpenFn/docs/docs/tutorials/http-to-googlesheets.md

 [JSONPlaceholder](https://jsonplaceholder.typicode.com/users) provides a free fake API for testing and prototyping.
 We will be using the [Users Rest API](https://jsonplaceholder.typicode.com/users) for extracting users data.
-This involves configuring a job in OpenFn to fetch users data via a `GET` HTTP request.
+This involves configuring a step in OpenFn to fetch users data via a `GET` HTTP request.
 Click your first step to set up!, Configurate the step with following options

 - Name `Fetch Users`
-- Adaptor `Http`
+- Adaptor `http`
 - Version: `6.0.0`
 - Credentials (Optional) -
   `{ "baseUrl": "https://jsonplaceholder.typicode.com/"}`
 - Step operations - `get("users")` If you have setup the credential above
 - Input - `{}`

-**Once you are finished configuring and writing your job, save and run it!**
+**Once you are finished configuring and writing your step, save and run it!**

 **Check out the `Output & Log` panel to see if your run succeeded.** If it succeeded, you should see: